What Are the Best Exercises for Flat Feet?

 Why it helps:

-Builds strength and control in the muscles responsible for arch support.
+One of the most effective flat feet exercises for Building strength and control in the muscles responsible for arch support.

 2. Calf Raises